WouterKlein/plant-humanities/docs/cinnamon/README.md

 [^ref1]: Stephen G. Haw, “Cinnamon, Cassia and Ancient Trade”, _Journal of Ancient History and Archaeology_, 4:1 (2017) 5-18.

-[^ref2]: Haw, “Cinnamon”, 10-11.
+[^ref2]: Haw, “Cinnamon, 10-11.

-[^ref3]: Inês de Ornellas e Castro, “A ‘Pleasant Banquet of Words’: Therapeutic Virtues and Alimentary Consumption in Garcia de Orta’s _Colloquies on the Simples and Drugs of India_”, in: Palmira Fontes da Costa (ed.), _Medicine, Trade, and Empire: Garcia de Orta’s_ Colloquies on the Simples and Drugs of India _(1563) in Context_ (Farnham and Burlington: Ashgate 2015) 67-88, there 84, 85.
+[^ref3]: Inês de Ornellas e Castro, “A Pleasant Banquet of Words’: Therapeutic Virtues and Alimentary Consumption in Garcia de Orta’s _Colloquies on the Simples and Drugs of India_”, in: Palmira Fontes da Costa (ed.), _Medicine, Trade, and Empire: Garcia de Orta’s_ Colloquies on the Simples and Drugs of India _(1563) in Context_ (Farnham and Burlington: Ashgate 2015) 67-88, there 84, 85.

-[^ref4]: Vijaya Samaraweera, “The Cinnamon Trade of Ceylon”, _Indian Economic & Social History Review_, 8:4 (1971) 415-442, there 416.
+[^ref4]: Vijaya Samaraweera, The Cinnamon Trade of Ceylon”, _Indian Economic & Social History Review_, 8:4 (1971) 415-442, there 416.

 [^ref5]: J. Innes Miller, _The Spice Trade of the Roman Empire, 29 B.C. to A.D.
 641_ (Oxford: Clarendon Press 1969).
 The Spice Route thesis was embraced by Lionel Casson, _Ancient Trade and Society_ (Detroit: Wayne State University Press 1984) 225-246; and by John M. Riddle, _Dioscorides on Pharmacy and Medicine_.
 Forew. by J. Scarborough (Austin: University of Texas Press 1985) 98-104.
 It was refuted by Manfred G. Raschke, “New Studies in Roman Commerce with the East”, in: H. Temporini (ed.), _Aufstieg und Niedergang der Römischen Welt: Geschichte und Kultur Roms in der neueren Forschung, II Principat / Rise and Fall of the Roman World: History and Culture of Rome in Recent Research, 2nd Principat_ (Berlin and New York: Walter de Gruyter 1978), vol. 9, part 2, 604-1361; and by Patricia Crone, _Meccan Trade and the Rise of Islam_ (Princeton (NJ): Princeton University Press 1987) 37.